YogeshGoyyalA-1/Asic_Design/README.md

 ```
 ![Step 1](./Lab5/12.png)

-** Observation:- We observe a variation between bit pattern of RISCV code and hardcoded ISA.
+**Observation**:- We observe a variation between bit pattern of RISCV code and hardcoded ISA.